h2oai/tutorials/Driverless AI/ES/tutorial-de-analysis-y-puntuacion-de-experimentos-de-machine-learning-enfoque-financiero/tutorial-de-analysis-y-puntuacion-de-experimentos-de-machine-learning-enfoque-financiero.md

 ## Task 3: Experiment Scoring and Analysis Concepts

-As we learned in the [Automatic Machine Learning Introduction with Test Drive Tutorial Concepts](https://github.com/h2oai/tutorials/blob/master/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md#model-training) it is essential that once a model has been generated that its performance is evaluated.
+As we learned in the [Automatic Machine Learning Introduction Tutorial Concepts](https://github.com/h2oai/tutorials/blob/master/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md#model-training) it is essential that once a model has been generated that its performance is evaluated.
 These metrics are used to evaluate the quality of the model that was built and what model score threshold should be used to make predictions  There are multiple metrics for assessing a binary classification machine learning models such as Receiver Operating Characteristics or ROC curve, Precision and Recall or Prec-Recall, Lift, Gain and K-S Charts to name a few.
 Each metric evaluates different aspects of the machine learning model.
 The concepts below are for metrics used in H2O’s Driverless AI to assess the performance of classification models that it generated.
 The concepts are covered at a very high level, to learn more in-depth about each metric covered here we have included additional resources at the end of this task.

 ### Binary Classifier